 black, dirty, matted, wildly hairy dog who was both terrified and thrilled that I had stopped to talk to

 her.
-I knew, without a doubt, that she was IT.
-I could feel that poodle body underneath all the mats,
+I knew, without a doubt, that this was "THE ONE".
+I could feel that poodley body underneath all the mats,

 her deep chest, muscular back legs, and the telltale hair.
 She was barely a year old, a stray who was